-- 6.3.12 In addition the Neighbourhood Plan Steering Group have identified the following local built heritage assets, which are considered to be of local importance:
+6.3.12 In addition the Neighbourhood Plan Steering Group have identified local built heritage assets, which are considered to be of local importance and listed in Appendix IV.

-- Stretton War Memorial

-- Stretton Methodist Chapel

-- The Priory Centre

-- Finger Signpost at Junction of Claymills Road.
-Dovecliff Road and Church Road

 A 'locally listed building' is a building, structure or feature which, whilst not listed by the Secretary of State for its national importance, is felt to be of local importance due to its architectural, historical or environmental significance.